CalebMulugeta-ui/Brain-Tumor-Classifier/README.md

 # Brain Tumor Classification with PyTorch (CNN)

-This project implements a Convolutional Neural Network (CNN) in PyTorch to classify brain tumor types from MRI scans.
-It follows the workflow demonstrated in the YouTube tutorial and covers data preparation, model creation, training, evaluation, and prediction visualization.
+This project implements a Convolutional Neural Network in PyTorch to classify brain tumor types from MRI scans.

 ---